 The Angel’s Cradle at St. Paul’s Hospital provides a safe place for a mother to leave her newborn baby if she feels that she cannot properly care for it.

 Angel’s Cradle at St. Paul’s Hospital

-Sometimes a newborn is unsafely abandoned because the mother feels that she has no another option.
+Sometimes a newborn is unsafely abandoned because the mother feels that she has no other option.
 The Angel’s Cradle offers an alternative.

 The Angel’s Cradle is located inside St. Paul’s Hospital in downtown Vancouver.
 It is accessible from outside the hospital at the Emergency Department entrance.
 An angel sign visible from the street indicates the cradle’s location.